 5 areas to brainstorm when developing your YouTube series

-There’s no right or wrong way to make learning videos.
+There's no right or wrong way to make learning videos.
 Educators are constantly experimenting with different formats and styles.
-However, often the secret sauce to connecting with an audience on YouTube is being authentic, passionate, accurate, and relatable.
-Here's four key areas to get you thinking about what kind of videos you could make:
+However, often the secret sauce to connecting with an audience on YouTube is being authentic, passionate, accurate and relatable.
+Here are four key areas to get you thinking about what kind of videos you could make:

-- Audience: Are you making videos for viewers who are starting fresh and have no knowledge of the subject, or do you expect that they have some context on the topic?
+- Audience: Are you making videos for viewers who are starting from scratch and have no knowledge of the subject, or do you expect that they will have some context on the topic?
 What are their needs?
 What age and demographic do you plan to reach?

 - Learning along with your audience: Consider taking your audience on a journey to learn together.
-What subject matter experts do you know—would they want to collaborate with you?
+Which subject matter experts do you know?
+Would they want to collaborate with you?
 Instead of just learning one subject, can you build the act of discovery into the content itself?

 - Presentation: While the usual teaching format is easy to produce and sustainable, experimenting with new formats can be a great way to hook the attention of your target audience and reach new viewers.
-Will your content be structured, semi-structured, unstructured?
-Formal, or informal?
-By keeping your tone light, and using situations from the life of your target audiences, you can make your content more relatable.
+Will your content be structured, semi-structured or unstructured?
+Formal or informal?
+By keeping your tone light, and using situations from the life of your target audience, you can make your content more relatable.
 By being more direct or structured, you can clearly communicate learnings.

 - Think niche: YouTube audiences are curious and search for content across countless subject areas.
 Creating niche content can be a powerful way to tap into communities searching for very specific information.